ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/api-reference/filtering.md

 ##### Hide Operations

-Hot Chocolate comes preconfigured with a set of operations.
+Hot Chocolate comes pre-configured with a set of operations.
 If you like to hide operations globally, you can use `Ignore` for it.
 If your database provider does not support certain `IQueryable` methods you can just ignore the operation.
 Ignored operations do not generate filter input types.

 There are multiple ways to ignore an operation: